DLEEMOJ/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 ### Appealing a positive drug test

-Any disputed drug test **shall** be appealed to C2SU, in writing, within five days of receiving confirmation of a test result.
+Any disputed drug test **shall** be appealed to PSC Operations, in writing, within five days of receiving confirmation of a test result.

 An appeal **shall** detail the reason or reasons why the positive result is being disputed.
 This information **shall** be shared with the approved drug testing provider and the positive test results **shall** be subject to further scientific expert analysis to decide the probability of the positive test result being incorrect.
 The results of any secondary testing **shall** be treated as final.

 ### Review of drug testing arrangements

-The requirement for drug testing individual cases **shall** be subject to ongoing review, on a case-by-case basis, by C2SU.
-The individual **shall** be formally notified by C2SU if this aftercare arrangement is withdrawn.
+The requirement for drug testing individual cases **shall** be subject to ongoing review, on a case-by-case basis, by PSC Operations.
+The individual **shall** be formally notified by PSC Operations if this aftercare arrangement is withdrawn.